 PTSD: National Center for PTSD

 Many traumatic events (e.g., car accidents, natural disasters, etc.) are of time-limited duration.
 However, in some cases people experience chronic trauma that continues or repeats for months or years at a time.
-The current PTSD diagnosis often does not fully capture the severe psychological harm that occurs with prolonged, repeated trauma.
-People who experience chronic trauma often report additional symptoms alongside formal PTSD symptoms, such as changes in their self-concept and the way they adapt to stressful events.
+Some have suggested that the current PTSD diagnosis does not fully capture the severe psychological harm that occurs with prolonged, repeated trauma.
+Treatment considerations for those with such complex trauma histories are reviewed.

 In This Article

-An individual who experienced a prolonged period (months to years) of chronic victimization and total control by another may also experience the following difficulties:
+An individual who experienced a prolonged period (months to years) of chronic victimization and total control by another may also experience difficulties in the following areas:

 - Consciousness.
 Includes forgetting traumatic events, reliving traumatic events, or having episodes in which one feels detached from one's mental processes or body (dissociation).